scruffynerf/ffprobe3-python3/README.md

 Why does this fork exist?
 -------------------------

-The most recent PyPI release of Mark Ma's `ffprobe-python` is 2019-11-05 (more than 3 years ago).
-Even the most recent Github commit is 2021-05-13.
+The most recent PyPI release of Mark Ma's `ffprobe-python` is dated 2019-11-05 (more than 3 years ago).
+Even the most recent Github commit is dated 2021-05-13.
 If it's not dead, it's resting.
 (Pining for the fjords?)

 This fork fixes the following bugs / implements the following feature requests that are "Open" issues on the `ffprobe-python` repo: